-Bob Costas said, “All Musial represents is more than two decades of sustained excellence and complete decency as a human being.”
+Bob Costas stated, “All Musial represents is more than two decades of sustained excellence and complete decency as a human being.”

 Table 1.
 Stan Musial 1959 Statistics